pbaylis/pbaylis.github.io/_posts/2017-01-19-r-and-julia-again.md

 categories: julia r
 ---

+_Update (April 2018): Julia has change quite a bit since the time of this writing. `FixedEffectsModels.jl` still exists, but I still frequently run into strange errors when estimating.
+As of now, I still resort to sampling and running large regressions in `lfe::felm` in `R`_.

 I'm trying to use [Julia](http://julialang.org/), and specifically [FixedEffectsModels.jl](https://github.com/matthieugomez/FixedEffectModels.jl), to run fixed effects regressions more quickly.
 There are complications:

 - What is the quickest way to transfer from R to Julia?